 Woodland owners in Minnesota who own land that is rural in nature are eligible for cost-share.
 Work must be done in a wooded landscape.
 Landscape projects around homes are not eligible.
-Stewardship plans are not required.
-Eligible activities will be approved by a DNR Cooperative Forest Management (CFM) forester.
-A CFM forester cooperates or works with private land owners and partners.
+Stewardship plans are not required to use these finds.
+Eligible activities will be approved by a DNR Cooperative Forest Management forester.

 Yard landscaping projects are not eligible for cost-share support.
 Pastured or grazed lands are not eligible.